C3BI-pasteur-fr/python-course-1/source/Control_Flow_Statements.rst

 all *if/elif/else* form **one** statement.
 The flow of code execute the first block where the conditon is True, after that the flow exit the statement.
-The flow will be very differrent if we use a suite of *if* without *elif*. in this latter case all *if* statements will be evaluated independantely.
+The flow will be very different if we use a suite of *if* without *elif*.
+In this latter case all *if* statements will be evaluated independantely.
 See the example of :download:`script if.py<_static/code/if.py>`

 .. figure:: _static/figs/if_vs_elif.png